archerlclclc/SteemOps/README.md

 ## SteemOps
 We collect over 38 million blocks generated in *Steemit* during a 45 month time period from 2016/03 to 2019/11 and extract ten key types of operations performed by the users.
-The results generate *Steemit*, a new dataset that organizes over 900 million operations from *Steemit* into three sub-datasets:
+The results generate *SteemOps*, a new dataset that organizes over 900 million operations from *Steemit* into three sub-datasets:

 - **social-network operation dataset (SOD)**: comment, vote, custom_json;